viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

   The overall throughput is, of course, limited by the slower of the clocks.

 - Reset is done by the peripheral_aresetn outputting from the Processor System Reset IP for the MicroBlaze (rst_clk_wiz_0_200M).
 The Processor System Reset IP ensures that this reset signal is synchronized with the 200 MHz clock.
   The only exception is again the ram_interconnect AXI Master interface, whose reset must be synchronized with the clock MIG.ui_clk.
-To achieve that the automation created a second Processor System Reset IP (rst_mig_7series_0_81M), which also provides the reset signal to the MIG.
+To achieve that the automation created a second Processor System Reset IP (rst_mig_7series_0_81M), which also provides the AXI Slave interface reset signal (aresetn) to the MIG.

 ## Generating output